isc-konstanz/scisys/README.md

-## TH-E Data
+## SciSys

-This repository provides a set of data processing functions for several projects of ISC Konstanz.
+This repository provides a set of scientific processing functions for several energy system projects of ISC Konstanz e.V.
 More detailed information and specifics about how to use the package will be added here in the future.